X-lab2017/oss101/Assignments/Assignment-typo.md

 ### Volume is not precision

 You need to be precise and informative.
-This end is not served by simply dumpinghuge volumes of code or data into a help request.
+This end is not served by simply dumping huge volumes of code or data into a help request.
 If you have a large, complicated test case that is breaking a program, try to trim it and make it as small as possible.

 This is useful for at least three reasons.
 One: being seen to invest effort in simplifying the question makes it more likely you'll get an answer, Two: simplifying the question makes it more likely you'll get a *useful* answer.
 Three: In the process of refining your bug report, you may develop a fix or workaround yourself.